-Instruction is offered in Latin, classical Greek, and the culture of the ancient Mediterranean from Egypt to the fall of the Roman empire.
+Instruction is offered in Latin, classical Greek, and the culture of the ancient Mediterranean from pre-history to the fall of the Roman empire.
 Degree Programs: Minor, Multidisciplinary BA in Classics or BA in Classical Civilization.
-Courses on classical literature and civilization of Greece and Rome, including Roman topography, Pompeian wallpainting, and Greek tragedy.
+Courses on classical literature and civilization of Greece and Rome, including Mythology, Roman topography, Pompeian wallpainting, and Greek tragedy.
 Faculty from other departments offer classical history, art history, philosophy, religion, and medieval civilization through the Classical Studies interdisciplinary program.

 Instruction is offered in Russian language and civilization from both historical and contemporary perspectives.
 Degree Programs: Minor, Multidisciplinary BA/BS in Russian Studies.
 Courses in Russian culture, 19th-120th century Russian literature, folklore, media, film, and literary criticism, including seminars on Pushkin, Dostoevsky, Chekhov, and Russian émigré culture.
 Classes in Russian history, economics, politics, fine arts, ballet and music are offered by faculty from other departments through the Russian Studies interdisciplinary program.
 Study abroad: ECU has a direct exchange agreement with Saratov State University in Russia.

 Courses are offered in Japanese.
 Degree Programs: Asian Studies Minor.
 Faculty from other departments offer Asian history, art history, anthropology, and religion through the Asian Studies interdisciplinary program.
 Study abroad opportunities are available in many Asian countries.
 ECU has a direct exchange agreement with Osaka Kyoiku University in Japan and regularly offers a Kyoto summer study tour.

 Courses are offered in first year Italian.
 Faculty from other departments offer Italian history, art history, and literature in translation through the Medieval and Renaissance Studies interdisciplinary program.
 Study abroad opportunities are available at many Italian universities and through the ECU "Italy Intensives" program in Certaldo.